SETAP2022/.github/.github/ISSUE_TEMPLATE/github-cw.md

 ---
-name: General issue with the porfolios
+name: General issue with the CW[1:5]
-about: Portfolio question
+about: CW[1:5] question
 title: "Replace this text with a title"
-labels: portfolio
+labels: CW
 assignees: ossonts

 ---